Ekultek/WhatWaf/.github/README2.md

  - A built in encoder so you can encode your payloads into the discovered bypasses
  - Automatic issue creation if an unknown firewall is discovered
  - Ability to send output to a JSON, CSV, or YAML file
+ - Ability to encode provided payloads using builtin tamper scripts
+ - Encoded payloads are then saved into a database file for future use
+ - Ability to export cached payloads from the database to a YAML, JSON, CSV, or textual file
+ - Ability to save all traffic into files for further analysis by passing the `--traffic` flag
+ - Ability to try and determine the backend webserver hosting the web application using `-W`
+ - Ability to send POST or GET requests
+ - Ability to pass in your own custom headers
  - More to come...

 # Installation